RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 Use `kubectl get rec` and verify the `LICENSE STATE` is valid on your REC before you start the upgrade process.
 {{</warning>}}

+{{<note>}}
+On clusters with more than 9 REC nodes, running versions 6.2.18-3 through 6.2.4-4, a Kubernetes upgrade can render the Redis cluster unresponsive in some cases.
+A fix is available in the 6.4.2-5 release.
+Upgrade your Redis cluster to [6.4.2-5]({{<relref "/kubernetes/release-notes/6-4-2-releases/6-4-2-5.md">}}) before upgrading your Kubernetes cluster.
+{{</note>}}

 ## Upgrade the operator

 ### Download the bundle